Manas02/molecularnetwork/README.md

 # MolecularNetwork

 `MolecularNetwork` is a Python package that facilitates the creation of molecular networks based on molecular similarities.
-It leverages the RDKit for molecular operations, and NetworkX for graph operations.
+It leverages RDKit for molecular operations, and NetworkX for graph operations.

 ## Features